redpesk-core/afb-app-manager/docs/afm-daemons.md

 ## Starting **afm-system-daemon**

 **afm-system-daemon** is started by systemd services.
-Service files are generally located in the directory */usr/lib/systemd/system/afm-system-daemon.service*.

 Internally, the daemon is built as a binding served by afb-binder.